dannywillems/dannywillems.github.io/_posts/2024-05-14-rust-toolkit.md

 description of the value that lives in the dimension "space" and the type `'a` can be seen as a description of the region in the dimension "time".
 The "time" can be seen as a linear space.
 Each value has a default "time" type to describe the part of the program it will live in.
+The lifetime is simply an additional information describing the value, and help to reason about it.
 The lifetime types describe only a way to detect at compile time "time access management bugs".
 At runtime, Rust will take care, with a "specialised allocator", to free/allocate the values into the real-world.